vincent8880/neigh/ReadMe.md

 This web-app allows a user to create a Profile,Category,Country,Technology,Color and Projects that are all under his username allowing other users to vote for them and visit the particular projects site.

 ## Setup/Installation Requirements
-* Live site can be accessed from the following link https://awwards-donald.herokuapp.com/
+* Live site can be accessed from the following link https://vinhood.herokuapp.com/
 * Pre-configured Admin details are:
-Password: halowars54611
+Password: vin
-Username: donaldkiplagat
+Username: ododo

 ### Known Bugs
 * Elements re-arrange themselves unequally on different screen sizes.